jia-xinyu/real_time_env/README.md

 <img width="400" src="/folder.png">
 </div>

-This repository presents 2 methods to build a real-time environment on your Linux OS.
+This repository introduces 2 methods to build a real-time environment on your Linux OS.
 The kernel files in the figure above are not offered since they are too large to upload in GitHub.
 You can contact Jia Xinyu (xinyu.jia@u.nus.edu) to obtain them.

 1. `PREEMPT_RT` - Ubuntu 16.04 / 18.04 / 20.04 LTS
 2. `Xenomai` - Ubuntu 16.04 / 18.04 LTS.